Combination feeding: Breast and bottle feeding

 If you still have a good breast milk supply, it's often possible to go back to exclusive breastfeeding.
 If you decide to do this, try to make the change gradually by offering your breast first and reducing the formula you give your baby.

 The more you express, the more you'll make.
-So, continuing to pump and having plenty of skin-to-skin contact with your little one will help to boost your milk supply and encourage them to go back to only breastfeeding. Ā
+So, continuing to pump and having plenty of skin-to-skin contact with your baby will help to boost your milk supply and encourage them to go back to only breastfeeding.

 If you're struggling, don't be afraid to reach out.
 You can ask your midwife, health visitor or a local breastfeeding support group or lactation consultant for help and advice.